RandomGuy1520/Sudoku-Tic-Tac-Toe/README.md

 Note:

-This program's time complexity is O(C * 9 ^ (D + 4)) in CVSC mode, where D is the search depth, and C is the alpha-beta pruning constant, which is around 1e-5 to 4e-5.
+This program's time complexity is O(C * N ^ (D + 4)) in CVSC mode, where D is the search depth, and C is the alpha-beta pruning constant, which is around 1e-5 to 4e-5.

 In my code, you can: